Quantifying Individual Risk for Binary Outcomes: Introduction

-In this article, we explore individual risks arising from the full individual heterogeneity.
-Specifically, we investigate the fraction negatively affected (FNA) by treatment for binary outcome~\citep{2022nathan}.
-Also known as the treatment harm rate~\citep{Gadbury2004, Zhang-etal2013}, FNA quantifies the percentage of individuals experiencing worse outcomes when receiving treatment compared with control.
-It serves as a metric for assessing individual risk across the population.
-Some literature discussed the identifiability of FNA under assumptions for potential outcomes, like monotonicity~\citep{Huang-etal2012}, conditional independence~\citep{Shen-etal2013}, and latent conditional independence with parametric model restrictions~\citep{Yin-etal2018}.
-However, these assumptions are stringent and difficult to meet in practice.
-Given that the definition of FNA involves the joint distribution of potential outcomes where we observe only one of them for each individual, FNA is generally unidentifiable, even in randomized controlled trials (RCTs).
+In this article, we explore individual risk arising from the full individual heterogeneity.
+We investigate the fraction negatively affected (FNA) by treatment for binary outcomes~\citep{2022nathan}.
+Also known as the treatment harm rate~\citep{Zhang-etal2013}, FNA quantifies the percentage of individuals experiencing worse outcomes when receiving treatment compared with control.
+It serves as a metric for assessing individual risk over the population.
+Existing work discussed the identifiability of FNA under assumptions for potential outcomes, like monotonicity~\citep{Huang-etal2012}, conditional independence~\citep{Shen-etal2013}, and latent conditional independence with parametric model restrictions~\citep{Yin-etal2018}.
+However, these assumptions are difficult to meet in practice.
+Given that FNA involves the joint distribution of the potential outcomes whereas we observe only their marginals, FNA is generally unidentifiable, even in randomized controlled trials (RCTs).

-Rather than aiming to identify FNA directly, several studies focus on establishing its bounds. \cite{Gadbury2004} derived the bounds on FNA in RCTs without covariates.
-In observational studies with unconfoundedness, \cite{Zhang-etal2013} improved the bounds by incorporating covariates and applying the Fr\'{e}chet--Hoeffding inequality within each stratum defined by covariates. \cite{Yin2018-second} employed a secondary outcome to achieve tighter bounds.
-Additionally, \cite{2022nathan} discussed the bounds of FNA induced by a treatment policy.
+Rather than aiming to identify FNA directly, several studies focus on establishing its bounds. \cite{Gadbury2004} derived bounds on FNA in RCTs without covariates.
+In observational studies with unconfoundedness, \cite{Zhang-etal2013} improved the bounds by incorporating covariates and applying the Fr\'{e}chet--Hoeffding inequality within each stratum defined by covariates. \cite{Yin2018-second} employed a secondary outcome to achieve tighter bounds. \cite{2022nathan} discussed the bounds of FNA induced by a treatment policy.

-We demonstrate that while the previously established Fr\'{e}chet--Hoeffding bounds on FNA are sharp, they are attainable only under extreme data-generating processes.
+We demonstrate that while the Fr\'{e}chet--Hoeffding bounds on FNA are sharp, they are attainable only under extreme data-generating processes.
 When the data-generating process is not extreme, the upper bound (the worst-case) becomes overly conservative, and the lower bound (the best-case) becomes overly optimistic.
-Additionally, we observe that the lower bound consistently remains zero when CATE exceeds zero.
-As treatment is typically assigned only when CATE is positive, the lower bound provides no information on FNA.
-Consequently, improving both lower and upper bounds is essential for ensuring more informative and trustworthy decision-making.
+Additionally, we observe that the lower bound always remains zero when CATE exceeds zero.
+As the treatment is typically assigned only when CATE is positive, the lower bound provides no information on FNA.
+Consequently, improving the bounds is essential for ensuring more informative and trustworthy decision-making.